Free · Fast · Privacy-first

 Mobile SEO audit

-An SEO specialist runs mobile speed tests on a client's top 10 landing pages before presenting recommendations.
-7 of 10 pages score under 50 on mobile due to large image files and render-blocking scripts — providing a clear, high-priority action list.
+An SEO specialist runs mobile speed tests on a client's top 10 landing pages before presenting strategic recommendations.
+Seven of ten pages score under 50 on mobile due to a combination of large unoptimised image files and render-blocking scripts loading in the document head.
+The data provides a clear high-priority action list ranked by traffic impact, transforming what would otherwise be a vague conversation about performance into a specific, defensible plan with realistic expected ranking benefits the client can review with engineering.

 AMP migration decision

-A news publisher considering an AMP implementation tests their current mobile performance.
-Scores above 75 suggest that mobile speed is not a critical issue and AMP's complexity may not justify the investment.
+A news publisher considering an AMP implementation tests their current mobile performance to inform the decision.
+Scores above 75 across their top article templates suggest that mobile speed is not a critical bottleneck and that AMP's complexity and design restrictions may not justify the investment.
+They choose instead to invest the development effort in optimising their existing templates further, achieving comparable mobile speed without sacrificing the design flexibility that AMP's strict format would require them to give up across their entire content library.

 Developer mobile performance regression testing